 GPG Key Verification Errors

-If you see “The following signatures couldn’t be verified” errors during apt update, the GPG key may be missing or outdated.
-To resolve this, re-import the key:
+If you see “The following signatures couldn’t be verified” or “NO_PUBKEY” errors during apt update, the GPG key may be missing, corrupted, or outdated.
+Re-import the key:

 curl -fsSL 'https://keyserver.ubuntu.com/pks/lookup?op=get&search=0xB7B3B788A8D3785C' | sudo gpg --dearmor -o /usr/share/keyrings/mysql.gpg